Ristwak/New-Game/README.md

 ## 👨‍🏫 Credits

-Created by a dedicated team to make STEM education immersive and playful through VR.
+Created by a Ristwak Pandey to make STEM education immersive and playful through VR.